ayacoo/podigee/README.md

 ### 3.2 Backend Preview

-In the backend, the preview is used by TextMediaRenderer.
-For online media, this only displays the provider's icon, in this case podigee.
-If you want to display the thumbnail, for example, you need your own renderer that overwrites Textmedia.
+In the backend, TextMedia displays the title of the element and the preview image of the podcast.

-TODO Event example
+If you want to influence this, you can activate an EventListener here.
+The project contains a file called TextMediaPodigeePreviewEventListener.php.example.
+This can serve as a guide if you want to control more content yourself.

 ### 3.3 Content security policy